cargo-generate/cargo-generate/guide/src/templates/conditional.md

 This is a conditional block.

-Here it has been choosen that the `src/main.rs` file must be ignored when the `crate_type` variable is equal to the string `"lib"`.
+Here it has been chosen that the `src/main.rs` file must be ignored when the `crate_type` variable is equal to the string `"lib"`.

 ```toml
 ...